nus-cs2103-AY1617S2/addressbook-level4/docs/UseCases.md

 1. User enters command to retrieve file saving directory
 2. User switches directory
-2. All data is then relocated to the specified location **Use case ends**
+2. All data is then relocated to the specified location<br>
+**Use case ends**

 #### Extensions

 1a.
 At first startup, an options message will display available directories for the files to be saved to
 > 1a1.
-Save to desktop by default in the options
+Save to desktop by default in the options<br>
   **Use case ends**